groupdocs/docs.groupdocs.com/content/conversion-net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-local-disk.md

 url: conversion/net/load-document-from-local-disk
 title: Load document from local disk
 weight: 4
-description: This article demonstrates how to convert document stored at local disk using GroupDocs.Conversion for .NET API.
+description: "This article demonstrates how to convert document stored at local disk using GroupDocs.Conversion for .NET API."
 keywords: Convert document from local disk, Convert file
 productName: GroupDocs.Conversion for .NET
 hideChildren: False